This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Mix together the oil, coconut aminos, vinegar, and garlic in a shallow cooking dish that the steak will fit into.
-Sprinkle salt and pepper on both sides of the steak and place into marinade, flipping to coat both sides.
-Either return to the fridge to marinate up to 24 hours, or leave on the counter to come to room temperature if you plan to cook within an hour.
-You should try to marinade the steak at least 1 hour.
+- Sprinkle salt and pepper on both sides of the steak and place into marinade, flipping to coat both sides.
+Return to the fridge to marinate the steak.
+Try to marinate the steak at least 1 hour, up to 24 hours.

 - Remove the steak from the fridge at least 30 minutes before you intend to cook.
 Preheat your air fryer to 400 degrees Fahrenheit.
-Place the steak in the air fryer and cook for 5-7 minutes each side (5 for rare at 120-130 degrees internal temp, 7 for medium at 130-135 degrees internal temp).
-Check the internal temperature once the timer is up and if it's done, place it on a cutting board (preferably with a moat to catch the juices) and cover with foil.
-Allow it to rest for 10 minutes before slicing thin against the grain of the meat.
+Place the steak in the air fryer and cook for 5-7 minutes each side (5 for rare at 120-130 degrees internal temp, 6-7 for medium at 130-135 degrees internal temp), flipping halfway through.

 Video